ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit-category.md

 - **Title** The Title for this item.
 This may or may not display on the page, depending on the parameter values you choose.
-- **Alias**.
-The internal name of the item.
+- **Alias** The internal name of the item.
 Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.